peterbenoit/FontTesterExtension/README.md

 ## Developing

-To make changes, edit the `background.js` file.
-To have the changes take effect in the browser, click the refresh icon that appears on the extension page.
+CSS changes are made in the WCMS, the links will be posted